Grades K – 8 7:45 a.m. to 2:15 p.m.

 - Many grade levels have Scout Troops at Assumption.
 Correspondence is sent home at the beginning of the school year listing representatives you may contact for information.

-Moderator – Mrs. Kathleen Endres
+Moderator – Ms. Paton and Mrs. Endres

 - If you would like your child to have a cell phone at school, a Cell Phone Usage form from the website must be filled out and signed.
 Note that the phone is to be turned off and remain in the student’s backpack at all times during the school day.